egnor/pivid/doc/running.md

 ## pivid_server

-In production, `pivid_server` is the program that gets run to serve the [REST API](interface.md) and play whatever is requested.
+The main `pivid_server` program listens for HTTP requests, serves the [REST API](interface.md), and plays content on screen as requested.

-The server takes a number of options; see `pivid_server --help`.
+The server takes a number of arguments; see `pivid_server --help`.
-One required argument is `--media_root=DIR`, which points to a directory of media files; scripts can only access media files in that directory.
+One required argument is `--media_root=DIR`, which points to a directory of media files; the server will only load media files from that tree.

-For production, you will arrange to start `pivid_server` with the media root and other options of your choice, and make sure the X windows desktop is not running.
+By default, the server listens on port 31415 and only accepts connections from localhost; use `--port=PORT` and/or `--trust_network` to change that.

 For a quick test, run the server from the repository root: